Cardoon

 Care notes

-A specialty crop for large hydroponic or aquaponic systems where space is not a constraint.
-Each plant needs 1-2 square meters and a large root zone (40 L container or deep media bed).
-EC 1.5-2.5 mS/cm. pH 6.0-7.5.
-Temperature: 12–24°C (Mediterranean crop; prefers cool conditions but tolerates mild frost).
-Full sun (DLI 16-22 mol/m2/day).
-The key cultural step is blanching: 3-4 weeks before harvest, wrap the leaf stalks in cardboard, newspaper, or opaque fabric to exclude light.
-This reduces the bitter compounds and turns the stalks from green to pale white-yellow.
-Without blanching, the stalks are unpleasantly bitter.
-From transplant to first harvest: 120-150 days (a long crop).
-Harvest by cutting the blanched stalks at the base.
-In mild climates, the plant is perennial and regrows each spring.
-In colder areas, treat as an annual or protect the crown with mulch over winter.
-The spines on some varieties require gloves during harvest.
-Cardoon is a niche crop with devoted fans among Italian-American and Mediterranean cooks.
-For aquaponics growers with outdoor media beds, a few cardoon plants add dramatic visual interest and a unique harvest.
+A specialty crop for large systems where space is not tight.
+Each plant wants one to two square metres and a big root zone, a 40 L container or deep media bed.
+Hold EC around 1.4-2.0 mS/cm and pH 6.0-7.5.
+It is a Mediterranean crop, best at 12–24°C, preferring cool conditions but taking mild frost.
+Give full sun, 18-28 mol/m2/day.
+The key step is blanching: three to four weeks before harvest, wrap the leaf stalks in cardboard, paper or opaque fabric to exclude light, which reduces bitterness and pales the stalks from green to white-yellow; unblanched stalks are unpleasantly bitter.
+From transplant the crop is long, 120 to 150 days, harvested by cutting the blanched stalks at the base.
+In mild climates it is perennial and regrows each spring; in colder areas grow it as an annual or mulch the crown over winter.
+Some varieties are spiny, so wear gloves at harvest.